 Purchase fees: Some funds will charge a fee when you buy their shares.
 While front-end load fees go to brokers as commissions, mutual funds keep purchase fees in their pockets.
 They both have the same effect of lowering the amount that actually gets invested.

 Back-end loads: These are charged when you sell shares in a fund.
 Sometimes, they’re charged as a flat fee, and other times the fee gradually decreases until the holding period ends, after which the fee is waived.
-Say you invested $10,000 in a fund that has a 6% annual return and a 3% back-end load.
-After two years, your balance is $11,236.
-If you withdraw at that point, the fund will collect $337 and you’ll get $10,899 back.

 12b-1 fees: 12b-1 fees, also known as level-load fees, are ongoing charges for marketing and servicing the fund.
 In practice, they’re often used as broker commissions, and are capped at 1%.
-12b-1 fees are included in a fund’s operating expenses.
+12b-1 fees are often included in a fund’s operating expenses.

 Investment management fees: Finally, the mutual fund’s managers and advisors take an annual cut of their assets under management (AUM).
 This fee basically covers the mutual fund’s expenses, from office space to visiting potential investments to paying research analysts’ and managers’ salaries.
 Investment management fees are included alongside 12b-1 fees in the fund’s operating expenses.